Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/README.md

 ## How to run the three python scripts with a virtual enviroment

-Fist of all, you need to have pip installed.
+First of all, you need to have pip installed.
 Pip is a package manager for installing and managing Python software packages

 ```bash